 - Ensuring that your smart grid network is not just secure from man-made threats (for example hackers and terrorism) but also backed up and fully protected from natural disasters and machine failures.

-To the extent you’ve chosen to shoulder these responsibilities yourself, Silver Spring can train your staff, either as part of our open-enrollment courses in Redwood City, California, or in classes dedicated solely to your employees, if your attendance numbers and budget allow.
+To the extent you’ve chosen to shoulder these responsibilities yourself, Silver Spring can train your staff, either as part of our open-enrollment courses in San Jose, California, or in classes dedicated solely to your employees, if your attendance numbers and budget allow.

 Adopting a smart grid solution does not eliminate monitoring and maintenance, but it does mean you can do a lot more from your office without rolling a truck.